Alek Thomas Player Props: Diamondbacks vs. Twins

 Alek Thomas At The Plate

-- Thomas is batting .232 with 12 doubles, three triples, seven home runs and 10 walks.
+- Thomas has 12 doubles, three triples, seven home runs and 10 walks while hitting .229.

-- Looking at the 70 games he has played this year, he's homered in seven of them (10.0%), and in 2.9% of his trips to the plate.
+- He has homered in seven games this season (9.9%), leaving the park in 2.9% of his chances at the plate.

-- In 24.3% of his games this season, Thomas has tallied at least one RBI.
-In three of those games (4.3%) he recorded more than one RBI.
+- In 23.9% of his games this season, Thomas has tallied at least one RBI.
+In three of those games (4.2%) he recorded two or more RBI.

-- In 34.3% of his games this season, he has scored at least once.
-And he's had six games with multiple runs (8.6%).
+- He has scored in 33.8% of his games this year, with two or more runs scored in 8.5%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.